bozsahin/ccglab/README.md

 <b>There is an installer for ccglab, which I describe toward the bottom of README.
 Please read the preliminaries first to make
            it ready.</b>

-(GCL is ANSI but it does not come with CLOS.
-This is unfortunate because some dispatch macros for the Lisp reader needs methods, therefore not usable in GCL out of the box.)
+(GCL and CLisp are ANSI but it does not come with CLOS, and they have weird locks on standard package files.
+This is unfortunate because some dispatch macros for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.)

 SBCL and CCL are usable out of the box for CCGlab.